YunanJeong/kafka-connect-s3-without-topicname/README.md

 # How to use
 1. Download topicless-timebasedpartitioner.jar
-2. Place topicless-timebasedpartitioner.jar file in the connect plugin path where the S3 sink connector is already located.
+2. Add the jar file into the connect plugin-path where the [S3 Sink Connector](https://www.confluent.io/hub/confluentinc/kafka-connect-s3) is already located.
+    - The jar file does not contain the S3 sink connector, only the partitioner.
 3. In your S3 sink connector configuration file, Write:
 ```
 "partitioner.class": "io.github.yunanjeong.custom.TopiclessTimeBasedPartitioner"